DataDog/datadog-api-client-ruby/docs/v1/UsageMeteringAPI.md

 > <UsageTraceResponse> get_usage_trace(start_hr, opts)

-Get hourly usage for Trace Search
+Get hourly usage for trace search.

-Get hourly usage for trace search.  **Note** This endpoint has been renamed to `/api/v1/usage/indexed-spans`.
+**Note** This endpoint has been renamed to `/api/v1/usage/indexed-spans`.

 ### Examples